ANDRESOTELO/credit_card_API/README.md

-# Whale & Jaguar Backend Test
+# Credit card number validator API
-For this technical test, I have been asked to create a web application with which the user can interact and validate if a credit card number is valid or not
+I have been asked to create a web application with which the user can interact and validate if a credit card number is valid or not

 # Technologies and tools
 For the backend: